ariejan/firefly/README.md

  * `:hostname` sets the hostname to use for shortened URLs.
  * `:api_key` sets the API key.
 This key is required when posting new URLs
  * `:database` a database URI that [DataMapper][1] can understand.
+ * `:recent_urls` sets the number of URLs to show in the overview.
+Default: 25.
+ * `:tweet` set the template to use for tweets.
+Default: `"Check this out: %short_url%"`

 It's possible to use all kinds of backends with DataMapper.
-Sqlite3 and MySQL have been tested, but others like MongoDB may work as well.
+Sqlite3 and MySQL have been tested, but others may work as well.

 [1]: http://datamapper.org/